 I really don’t think the dish has any resemblance to this description lol.
 All I do know is that I fell in love with this easy mapo tofu recipe at first bite.
 You can serve it with a side of rice.
 In this case, I used the black forbidden rice.
 This black rise was so luxurious it was considered only good enough for the emperor, hence the name forbidden to the masses.

 We had decided to collaborate on a video project.
 She created a tutorial on how to decorate your chopsticks with beads and I have included below a second really cool wire project that holds chopsticks together.
 Check out her tutorial here:

-How to Make Vegan Mapo Tofu
+How to Make Mapo Tofu, the Vegan way

-- 2.5 Tbsp chili bean sauce
+- 2.5 Tbsp Doubanjiang (chili bean sauce)

-- 2 Tbsp Shaoxing wine (or mirin)
+- 2 Tbsp Shaoxing wine (or Mirin)

-- 1 Tbsp miso
+- 1 Tbsp miso paste